-It is also possible to configure different options for each activity such as auto lap (mark laps automatically at the distance you choose), auto pause (the recording stops if you stop), automatic screen switching (the watch alternates screens without the need to press a button) and alerts.
-These include default alerts (heart rate, run/walk, pace, time, distance, calories) or any other you can think of, as you can customize it to your liking depending on the parameter chosen, such as "call home to say I'm late" after 2 hours of activity.
+It is also possible to configure different options for each activity such as auto lap (to automatically mark laps in the distance you choose), auto pause (the recording stops if you stop), automatic screen switching (the watch alternates screens without the need to press a button) and alerts.
+These include default alerts (heart rate, running/walking, pace, time, distance, calories) or any other you can think of, as you can customize them to your liking depending on the chosen parameter, such as "call home to say I'm late" after 2 hours of activity.

 When you have your watch perfectly configured for your particular tastes, it's time to start running by simply selecting the activity (instead of accessing the menu as you saw before) and the main data screen will appear.

 The satellite search is quite fast, usually less than 10 seconds.
 This is because the clock downloads the updated satellite cache at every sync you make from the clock.
 And if you have it paired to your phone that cache will be permanently updated.

 When you have a satellite signal you can start running.
 Like all the latest Garmin watches, the instantaneous pace is displayed in multiples of 5 seconds.
 The data is filtered to avoid continuous pace jumps (for example, when turning a corner).
 But if you select average training pace or lap pace, then it will go to the second.

 If at any time you get lost, because you're running in the mountains, in a city you don't know, or you're just that absent-minded, you can make use of the back to start function.
 It's a simple navigation (nothing to do with what you can find on a specific mountain clock) in which it will indicate the direction you should follow to reach the starting point, along with the remaining distance in a straight line.